 Need help with a license key?
 Check out our guide to finding and inputting your license key.
 If you’re using a multisite license, you’ll want to read over our multisite license guide.

 Some features and add-ons require you to enter an API key or log into a third-party website so that The Events Calendar can communicate with an outside source.

 The Events Calendar comes with one API field, for Google Maps.
 While many sites work fine without a Google Maps API key, other sites–particularly those with high traffic or multiple map features–need to have a key in order to properly render maps.
 For best results, we recommend getting a Google Maps API key and entering it in the available field.

 We spent a lot of time devising the Help tab so it’d be as valuable as possible to the community.
 Got an integration question or bug?
 Go here first.
-Aside from giving you an overview of our philosophy and how we treat support issues, it’ll direct you to valuable places like our tutorials, documentation, and forums.
+Aside from giving you an overview of our philosophy and how we treat support issues, it’ll direct you to valuable places like our tutorials, documentation, and help desk.
 We built this plugin to serve you and tried to cram as much information that can help you succeed in here as possible (without making it feel like an inundation…we hope).

 If you are running Events Calendar PRO, the Help tab will also display a black box labeled System Information.
-Sometimes when we are working with a support issue, we will ask you to copy and paste this information into the forum thread so that we can learn more about site’s specifications.
+Sometimes when we are working with a support issue, we may ask you to share this information so that we can learn more about site’s specifications.
 We have a tutorial to walk you through the process.